-Abstract.
-Separation theorems are the fundamentals of convex programming.
-They are important consequences of Hahn-Banach theorem.
-This work begins considering vector spaces, in broad sense, then normed spaces and finally Hilbert spaces.
-It ends with the application of these results in convex programming, an important tool in operations research, finance, management and economics.
+The separation theorems are the key results for convex programming.
+They are important consequences of the Hahn-Theorem theorem.
+In this work begin to consider vector spaces, in general, then normed spaces and lastly Hilbert spaces.
+In the end, applications of these results in convex programming and in minimax theorem, two important tools in operations research, management and economics are presented.

-Keywords: Hahn-Banach theorem, separation theorems, convex programming, Kuhn-Tucker theorem.
+Keywords: Hahn-Banach theorem, separation theorems, convex programming, minimax theorem.